 "Site" shall mean the flat and level area encompassed within a fence structure which is suitable in size and condition for the installation and operation of the Equipment and On-Site Facilities as specified in a given System Schedule, an example of which, together with a typical On-Site Facilities layout, being shown in Exhibit "E" hereto.

-"System Schedule" shall mean an operating and equipment schedule substantially in one (1) of the forms in Exhibit "A" hereto, which identifies single unit of Equipment and the On-Site Facilities associated with that Equipment and, when applicable, a discrete segment of Enron's Pipeline Facilities in the Powder River Basin connected to that Equipment and On-Site Facilities for which the Services hereunder shall be performed by Hanover.
+"System Schedule" shall mean an operating and equipment schedule substantially in one (1) of the forms in Exhibits "A-1" through "A-6" hereto, which identifies single unit of Equipment and the On-Site Facilities associated with that Equipment and, when applicable, a discrete segment of Enron's Pipeline Facilities in the Powder River Basin connected to that Equipment and On-Site Facilities for which the Services hereunder shall be performed by Hanover.

 "Term" shall, as to the Agreement, mean the Primary Term and any extension thereof and as to any System Schedule, the Schedule Term applicable thereto.